 In August 2020, I completed a four-year Modern Apprenticeship, containing an SVQ level 2, SVQ level 3 and an HNC.

 What did you study at school?

-Why do you think an apprenticeship was the right path for your career development?
+Why was an apprenticeship the right path for you?

 Tell us what you do in a typical week

 A typical week in the Industrial Engineering group can contain tasks such as data gathering and analysis, drawing reviews, document reviews and generation, equipment maintenance, equipment and tooling procurement, manufacturing planning generation and reviews, and constant interaction with various members of the IPT.

 I really enjoy the variation in the day-to-day work.
 Some days I can be working on the shop floor supporting the manufacturing teams, and the next I’m doing a large amount of data analysis.
 The variation has made my role very enjoyable.

 What have been your biggest achievements at Leonardo so far?

 My biggest achievement so far is being nominated and finalist for Skills Development Scotland’s Apprentice of the Year award.